 Office: HH 268

-In literature studies, my research interests lie within the fields of postcolonial and transnational studies, and include the wide variety of literatures, issues, and critical perspectives that preoccupy that field, including gender and sexuality, nationalism, multiculturalism, and racialization.
-I have recently begun working in community-based research: I am pursuing qualitative data-gathering projects in collaboration with social services partners and people with lived experiences of homelessness, substance use, sex work, transphobia, and racial oppression in Toronto (please see “The 24 Hour Drop-in at Sistering” for an example, located at https://uwaterloo.ca/scholar/hsmyth).
+My research in social justice studies bridges humanities and social science methods.
+In literature studies, I work within the fields of postcolonial and transnational studies with an emphasis on gender and sexuality, and guided by critical race studies approaches.
+Caribbean literature and Canadian multiracial literature are areas of focus.
+For several years I have been working in community-based research: I am pursuing qualitative data-gathering projects in collaboration with social services and nonprofit agencies and people with lived experiences of homelessness, substance use, sex work, transphobia, and racial oppression (please see “The 24 Hour Drop-in at Sistering” for an example, located at https://uwaterloo.ca/scholar/hsmyth).
+These projects’ findings are used for education and advocacy by community partners and for academic publication (e.g. my work in progress on discourses of harm reduction, & advocacy and narrative change).
 These two fields cross over in my work exploring literatures and rhetorics of advocacy and activism.

 “The Black Atlantic Meets the Black Pacific: Multimodality in Kamau Brathwaite and Wayde Compton.”
 Callaloo: Journal of African Diaspora Arts and Letters 37.2 (2014): 389-403.

 “African Diaspora and Coalition: Multiracial Writing and Arts Activism in Canada.”
 Diasporas, Cultural Mobilities,‘Race’ 3: African Americans and the Black Diaspora.
 Ed.
 Corinne Duboin and Claudine Raynaud.
 Montpellier, France: Presses universitaires de la Méditerranée, 2016.
 257-274.